d-eathrow/anonymousland/_items/anonymity-guide.md

 - Remove / replace vehicle badges and emblems
 - Remove the vehicle license plate, replace with a fake one, or severely damage or cover the plate to beyond recognition (dirt / debris or license plate physically wearing off)
 - Remove all signs of VIN or any other unique identifiers

- Read more [here](https://www.eff.org/pages/automated-license-plate-readers-alpr) reguarding license plate readers.
+Read more [here](https://www.eff.org/pages/automated-license-plate-readers-alpr) regarding license plate readers.

 <br>